My Commitments

 AWS calculates savings per commitment yearly, whereas Finout provides savings per commitment calculations on a daily level.
 This allows for more granular tracking and optimization of cloud costs in Finout.

-**What are the required permissions?**
+**What are the required permissions for AWS?**

 * `assumeRole`